circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

       }
     ```

-    That's great!
-Hopefully everything is working for you up to this point.
-Let's move on to performing something that might be a bit more useful.

 5. One of the benefits of the CircleCI API v2 is the ability to remotely trigger pipelines with parameters.
 The following code snippet simply triggers a pipeline via `curl` without any body parameters:

     ```shell